 - On 15 Nov.
-2018, 15 Western Ambassadors sought meeting on Xinjiang concerns, but were rejected by China.
+2018, 15 Western Ambassadors sought a meeting on Xinjiang concerns but were rejected by China.

 - On 26 March 2019, ASPI released another report on counterterrorism and indicated that China’s counterterrorism in Xinjiang (aka East Turkistan) is nothing but ‘de-extremification’ and mass repression.

 - On 05 July 2019, Dr. Adrian Zenz’s report of “Break Their Roots” indicated that half-million children of the Uyghurs and other Muslim detainees have been taken to State-run orphanage, leaving families broken.
 They are raised to forsake their Uyghur identity and be loyal to the CCP.

 China intensified its systemic persecution by legalizing the camps on 09 Oct 2018, labeling them as ‘re-education’ camps and sentenced detainees to be transferred to prisons in inner-China.
 This action ultimately masked the number of Uyghurs being attained.